MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 1. Application launchers can use keyword and fuzzy search
 1. Applications can now be set as the default for opening certain files

-### UDE Flow
-The [UDF Panel](https://github.com/MadLadSquad/UDFPanel) is in its planning stage, which means that development may start this month or in August.

 ### UntitledDesktopBootstrap 0.1.0.0
 The first experimental release of the [UntitledDestktopBootstrap](https://github.com/MadLadSquad/UntitledDestkopBootstrap) project is live.
 Currently, no session is created by the `xinitrc` so no desktop can actually be launched but is a good starting